-Want to experience a real Norwegian fjord cruise to see Northern Lights in Tromsø, Norway?
-Tromsø is one of the best places in the world to see the Northern Lights at sea.
+Want to experience a real Norwegian fjord cruise to see Northern Lights in Tromso, Norway?
 Have nature’s own fireworks in perfect display, in a comfortable and chill way, onboard one of our fjord cruises!
-Why spend hours on a bus, if you love the sea?
+Tromso is one of the best places in the world to see the Northern Lights!

 September – October: This period doesn't have long periods of darkness, but there is still a lot of solar activity during these months.